 The Wheels Through Time Museum is home to the world's premier collection of rare American Vintage motorcycles.
 Located 5 miles from the Blue Ridge parkway in beautiful Maggie Valley, NC, this All-American motorcycle museum houses over 300 of America's rarest and most historic classic motorcycles, with over 24 marques on display.

 What is now Western North Carolina has been part of the homeland of the Cherokee people for untold centuries.
 Today’s Eastern Band members are direct descendents of those who avoided the Cherokees’ forced removal to Oklahoma on the “Trail of Tears” in the 1830s.
 Preserving the heritage and culture of their people, Cherokee has much to offer:

 From black bears to salamanders.
 Old-growth forests to spring wildflowers.
 Log cabins to grist mills.
 Great Smoky Mountains National Park offers a myriad of opportunities for exploring and discovering both the natural and cultural history of these ancient mountains.

 Take time to enjoy all that the region has to offer during your visit to Lake Junaluska Conference & Retreat Center.

 Discover unique shopping experiences in Waynesville, Frog Level and Hazelwood.
 From local pottery to books to homemade desserts and cider, there are unique gifts for everyone.
-Download a local shopping guide.
+See our local shopping guide.

 The nearby towns of Maggie Valley and Waynesville have a wide selection of restaurants.
 Some of our favorites include Bogarts, The Sweet Onion, Angelo's Family Pizza, Apple Creek Cafe and Blossom on Main.
 See more local restaurants.